 - the power of a single x-ray pulse if it contains about a trillion photons (n = 1012)

 - the average power of the x-ray beam if it pulses 120 times per second

 - Write something.

 - Write something completely different.

 - A typical cathode ray tube (CRT) television or computer display manufactured at the end of the 20th century accelerated electrons across a 10,000 V potential difference in a space of 0.5 m.
 Most of the energy of these electrons was converted into visible light, but a small portion of the beam's energy went into generating x-rays.
-Determine the minimum wavelength of the x-rays unintentionally produced by this household device.
+Determine the minimum wavelength of the x-rays unintentionally produced by this once common household device.